Senior Thesis Guidelines

-In November you will have a deadline to submit an outline of your thesis and a full working bibliography to your principal advisor and the Department Undergraduate Coordinator.
+In November you will have a deadline to submit an outline of your thesis and a full working bibliography to your principal advisor and the Department Undergraduate Administrator.

 In January you will have a deadline to submit a draft of at least one-third of your thesis to your principal advisor.

 In March you will have to submit the first draft of your entire thesis to your principal advisor.

 The thesis must be submitted to the department office by 4:00 p.m. on the date noted on the

 current schedule.
 The submission should consist of a hardbound original, two unbound